-The Rule Change Panel's response to each of the specific issues raised in the first submission period is presented in Appendix A of this report.
-The underlying themes from the submissions are discussed in the Rule Change Panel's assessment in section 6 of this report.
+The Rule Change Panel's response to each of the specific issues raised in the second submission period is presented in Appendix A of this Final Rule Change Report and has been considered in the Rule Change Panel's assessment of this Rule Change Proposal in section 7 of this report.

-5.4 Public Forums and Workshops
+4.6 Public Forums and Workshops

-The Rule Change Panel did not hold a public forum or workshop for this Rule Change Proposal.
+No public forums or workshops were held for this Rule Change Proposal.

-6. The Rule Change Panel's Draft Assessment
+5. The Rule Change Panel's Draft Assessment